 - Anticipate app issues before they affect users.

 Interested in learning more about Embrace?
-You can get started free today.
+If you’d like to see how complete mobile visibility can revolutionize how you deliver incredible mobile experiences, get started with a free trial today.

 You can also watch the on-demand webinar and read the full transcript below.